Mysterious Reviews: HomeMysterious Reviews: AboutMysterious Reviews: LinksMysterious Reviews: BrowseMysterious Reviews: Search

 Caravaggio's Angel is a wonderful introduction for this amateur sleuth.
 The story draws the reader into the complex, secretive world of art treasures and Reggie is quite endearing.
 The plot is sufficiently intricate to capture the imagination without being overly convoluted.
 A minor annoyance, typical of many international mysteries, is the inclusion of words or phrases in the local language.
 Here, for example, whole sentences are in French and it is difficult, if not impossible, from the context to determine what exactly is being said.
 There are far better, and more effective, ways of introducing an international flavor to a book.
 It's pretentious, it unnecessarily interrupts the flow of the narrative, leaves the reader ignorant of something potentially important, and makes the book slightly less enjoyable than it otherwise might have been.

-Special thanks to guest reviewer Betty of The Betz Review for contributing her review of Caravaggio's Angel and to Soho Press for providing a copy of the book for this review.
+Special thanks to guest reviewer Betty of The Betz Review for contributing her review of Caravaggio's Angel.

 Review Copyright © 2009 — Hidden Staircase Mystery Books — All Rights Reserved